 Prof. Dr. Huda Basaleem serves as the Secretary General of Yemeni Woman Association for Science and Technology for Development, and currently is the Vice Dean of the Faculty of Postgraduate Studies and Full Professor in the Department of Community Medicine and Public Health, Faculty of Medicine and Health Sciences, at Aden University, as well as Director of the Aden Cancer Registry and Research Center.
 She is a member of the Administrative Board of Women Center for Research and Training and Bioethics Center for Sciences (Aden University).

-Basaleem’s research sector and field of experience cover Community Health (Majoring Family Health), Public Health (Majoring Nutrition), Medicine and Health Sciences, Child & Youth Care for Development, Women, food and health, Reproductive health and child health, Maternal and Neonatal Health, Cancer diseases - breast cancer, Gender in Science and Development, Gender Studies (Gender Research into Information and Communication Technologies "ICTs" for women Empowerment).
+Basaleem’s research sector and field of experience cover Community Health (Majoring Family Health), Public Health (Majoring Nutrition), Medicine and Health Sciences, Child & Youth Care for Development, Women, nutrition and health, Reproductive health and child health, Maternal and Neonatal Health, Cancer diseases - breast cancer, Gender in Science and Development, Gender Studies (Gender Research into Information and Communication Technologies "ICTs" for women Empowerment).

 Basaleem has been an OWSD member since 2005 and was elected Excecutive Board Member for the Arab countries in 2016.
 As an OWSD PhD fellow and Elsevier Foundation OWSD 2013 awardee in Life Sciences, she seizes all opportunities to inspire women scientists, particularly young ones, to flourish personally and professionally in their scientific participation.
 She hereby focuses on the establishment of strong OWSD National Chapters and various local and international networking activities.

 Asia & Pacific

 Prof. Hasin Anupama Azhari is Chair of and Associate Professor in the Dept. of Medical Physics and Biomedical Engineering at the Gono Bishwabidyalay (GB) University and Dean of Physical and Mathematical Sciences at GB.
 Her current research focuses on Medical Physics, particularly on Brachytharapy and Radiation Biology.
 Azhari is the Founder and Vice-President of the Bangladesh Medical Physics Society (BMPS) as well as of the Bangladesh Association of Women Scientists (BAWS).
 She is an active member of the Bangladesh Physical Society (BPS), the European Society for Therapeutic Radiology and Oncology (ESTRO), and the Association of Medical Physicists of India (AMPI).